Understanding the Role of Nonlinearity in Training Dynamics of Contrastive Learning: One-layer case

-\textbf{Relation to empirical observations}.
-Now we know that there exist many local optima in the dynamics (Eqn.~\ref{eq:gradient-descent-one-node}).
-As a result, even if objective involving $\vw_k$ are identical (Eqn.~\ref{eq:one-layer-objective}), each $\vw_k$ may still converge to different local optima due to their initialization.
-This naturally explains the reason why larger model yields better performance: it collects more local optima and some can be \emph{useful}.

-In addition, this also explains other empirical observations like lottery ticket hypothesis (LTH)~\cite{frankle2018the,morcos2019one,tian2019luck,Yu2020Playing}, recently also verified in contrastive learning~\cite{chen2021lottery}.
-In LTH, first a large network is trained and pruned to be a small subnetwork, then resetting its parameters back to the initialization and retraining yields comparable or even better performance, compared to the large trained network, while retraining this small subnetwork with a different initialization performs much worse.
-For LTH, our explanation is that the subnetwork that is picked after pruning contains weights initialized \emph{luckily}, i.e., they are initialized to be close to useful local optima and converge to them during training.
+\textbf{Possible relation to empirical observations}.
+Since there exist many local optima in the dynamics (Eqn.~\ref{eq:gradient-descent-one-node}), even if objective involving $\vw_k$ are identical (Eqn.~\ref{eq:one-layer-objective}), each $\vw_k$ may still converge to different local optima due to initialization.
+We suspect that this can be a tentative explanation why larger model performs better: more local optima are collected and some can be \emph{useful}.
+Other empirical observations like lottery ticket hypothesis (LTH)~\citep{frankle2018the,morcos2019one,tian2019luck,Yu2020Playing}, recently also verified in CL~\citep{chen2021lottery}, may also be explained similarly.
+In LTH, first a large network is trained and pruned to be a small subnetwork $\cS$, then retraining $\cS$ using its original initialization yields comparable or even better performance, while retraining $\cS$ with a different initialization performs much worse.
+For LTH, our explanation is that $\cS$ contains weights that are initialized \emph{luckily}, i.e., close to useful local optima and converge to them during training.
+We leave a thorough empirical study to justify this line of thought for future work.

-Given this intuition, a follow-up question naturally follows: what is the probability of finding a specific local minimum, if the weights are initialized randomly?
-For this, we need to study the volume of \emph{attractive basin} for each local optimum of Eqn.~\ref{eq:gradient-descent-one-node}.
-While Theorem~\ref{thm:one-layer-find-critical-point} gives some hints, the problem is very challenging in general and we leave for future work.
+Given this intuition, it is tempting to study the \emph{distribution} of local optima of Eqn.~\ref{eq:gradient-descent-one-node}, their \emph{attractive basin} $\mathrm{Basin}(\vw_*):=\{\vw: \vw(0) = \vw, \lim_{t\rightarrow+\infty} \vw(t) = \vw_*\}$ for each local optimum $\vw_*$, and the probability of random initialized weights fall into them.
+Interestingly, \rebuttal{\emph{data augmentation} may play an important role, by removing unnecessary local optima with symmetry (see Appendix~\ref{sec:data-aug-local-opt-appendix}), focusing the learning on important patterns}.
+Theorem~\ref{thm:one-layer-find-critical-point} also gives hints.
+A formal study is left for future work.